gekkota-os/SDK/API/ldap/README.md

 nsILdapCheckListener interface Reference
 ========================================

-    #include <nsILdapService.idl>

 -   void onStateChanged ( in PRUint16 aResult)

-    *Callback which occurs for each change of status for asyncCheckConfig operation.*

 Detailed Description
 --------------------

 The nsILdapCheckListener interface provides a callback for asyncCheckConfig operation.

-Definition at line 18 of file nsILdapService.idl

-The Documentation for this struct was generated from the following file:

--   nsILdapService.idl

 void nsILdapCheckListener::onStateChanged (in PRUint16 aResult)
 ---------------------------------------------------------------

-Callback which occurs for each change of status for asyncCheckConfig operation.
+Callback which occurs for each change of status for asyncCheckConfig operation

 <table>
 <caption>Parameters</caption>
 <colgroup>